nathantannar4/InputBarAccessoryView/README.md

 ## AutocompleteManager

 The `AutocompleteManager` holds the logic and views required for the autocomplete functionality which makes it easy to subclass and modify if you wish to add additional logic!
-Then you can set the `MessageInputBar`'s autocompleteManager property to your own
+Then you can set the `InputBarAccessoryView`'s autocompleteManager property to your own

 ```swift
 /// If the autocomplete matches should be made by casting the strings to lowercase